 The Missouri eviction notice forms are used to inform a tenant of their breach of a lease or that the rental term is up at the end of thirty days.
 In Missouri, if a tenant is late on rent, there is no notice requirement, but there has to be a written demand.
 The summons on a rent and possession lawsuit is considered sufficient written demand of the rent is over a month late, however, it makes sense to issue a Written Demand in order to potentially avoid having to proceed with a lawsuit.
-If tenant still refuses to pay after the written demand, landlord may Petition the Circuit Court for recovery of rent and possession.
+If tenant still refuses to pay after the written demand, landlord may Petition for Rent and Possession the Circuit Court for recovery of rent and possession.

 Notices By Type

-Notice to Quit (Non-Payment) – Also known as a Written Demand, according to § 535.010 the landlord does not have to provide the tenant with notice that their rent is late, but there must be a Written Demand sent.
+Notice to Quit (Non-Payment) – Also known as a Written Demand, according to § 535.010, the landlord does not have to provide the tenant with notice that their rent is late, but there must be a Written Demand sent.
 The rent and possession lawsuit can constitute written demand as long as rent is at least a month late, but for a healthy landlord-tenant relationship, in addition to saving court costs to the landlord, it is recommended the landlord provide a written demand.

 10-Day Notice to Quit (Non-Compliance) – This form is used when tenant is breaching the terms of the lease other than by not paying rent.
 Tenant will have ten days to cure the breach or will have to vacate.